SAIS-S2S-Technology/Roadmap/README.md

 Chenny Zhang — Strategic Studies // [LinkedIn](https://www.linkedin.com/in/chennyzhang)

-At SAIS, we're fortunate to be working closely with [Jean-Amiel Jourdan](https://www.linkedin.com/in/jeanamieljourdan), Director of Global Careers.
+We're fortunate to be working closely with [Jean-Amiel Jourdan](https://www.linkedin.com/in/jeanamieljourdan), Director of Global Careers at SAIS.

 ## Questions?